Park So-yeon (singer): 2017–present: Departure from T-ara and solo debut

+Artistry

+On December 7, 2011, Core Contents Media announced that Soyeon would become the new leader of T-ara under the group’s rotational leadership system, overseeing the promotions for Black Eyes and its reissue Funky Town.
+The appointed leader played a central role in shaping the group’s creative direction, including developing concepts, collaborating with composers, determining styling, and coordinating group activities.
+In an interview with Money Today, Soyeon stated that the group worked closely with the production team to brainstorm the album’s concept, style, and choreography.

 Endorsements

 In February 2021, Park became the exclusive model for the Korean tea brand "HOBEATEE".
 In March 2021, the brand announced a 100% sold-out.
 It was also mentioned that Park helped the brand's image by drawing attention from both domestic users and her overseas Chinese fans.

+In 2012, The Voice of The People Newspaper, reported that each of T-ara's member's individual advertising fee is around 400 million won, one of the highest in the industry.

 Personal life

+On August 14, 2012, Soyeon was involved in a serious car accident while traveling to Busan to film Lovers of Haeundae.
+According to Kyunghyang Newspaper, the vehicle, driven by her manager, skidded on rain-slick roads, struck a traffic island, and overturned.
+The car was severely damaged, and despite wearing seatbelts, two occupants, including Soyeon, were ejected from the vehicle.
+She sustained neck and back injuries.
+Filming was temporarily suspended.

+In 2020, Soyeon spoke about the physical and psychological impact of the accident.
+She recalled encountering articles and malicious comments during her hospital stay that expressed wishes that she had died in the crash.
+She also revealed that she suffered from anxiety disorder and depression during that period.
+However, she did not seek therapy for years due to fear of the public’s reaction.
+She added that she avoided taking medication at the time because she was concerned about relying on it to overcome the situation.

 On January 18, 2022, Park's agency confirmed that she will marry soccer player Cho Yu-min in November 2022.
 They have been in a relationship for 3 years.
 Later, it was announced the wedding ceremony in November has been postponed until next year, due to Cho Yu-min joined the national team and planning to focus for the 2022 FIFA Qatar World Cup.
 But the couple had already registered their marriage and were a legal couple.

 On September 22, Park revealed through her Instagram that she bought her mother a 3-volume apartment in Seoul's green forest area.

+Park is living in Dubai with her husband, Jo Yu-min, as he plays for Sharjah FC.